picocms/Pico/CONTRIBUTING.md

 Issues
 ------

-If you want to report an *issue* with Picos core, please create a new [Issue](https://github.com/picocms/Pico/issues) on GitHub.
+If you want to report an *issue* with Pico's core, please create a new [Issue](https://github.com/picocms/Pico/issues) on GitHub.
 Concerning problems with plugins or themes, please refer to the website of the developer of this plugin or theme.

 Before creating a [new Issue on GitHub](https://github.com/picocms/Pico/issues/new), please make sure the problem wasn't reported yet using [GitHubs search engine](https://github.com/picocms/Pico/search?type=Issues).
 Please describe your issue as clear as possible and always include steps to reproduce the problem.

 Contributing code
 -----------------

-Once you decide you want to contribute to *Picos core* (which we really appreciate!) you can fork the project from https://github.com/picocms/Pico.
+Once you decide you want to contribute to *Pico's core* (which we really appreciate!) you can fork the project from https://github.com/picocms/Pico.
 If you're interested in developing a *plugin* or *theme* for Pico, please refer to the [development section](http://picocms.org/plugin-dev.html) of our website.

 ### Prevent `merge-hell`